-Exploring Different Job Titles and Roles in Product Management
+Exploring Different Job Titles in Product Management

 Product management is a dynamic and multifaceted field that plays a crucial role in the success of a company.
 Product managers are responsible for guiding a product from its inception through development and launch, all the way to ongoing improvement.
 However, within the realm of product management, there exists a wide array of job titles and roles, each with its own unique set of responsibilities and focus areas.
 In this blog, we’ll explore some of these diverse roles, shedding light on the various career paths you might want to take within the world of product management.